awsdocs/amazon-cloudwatch-events-user-guide/doc_source/log-s3-data-events.md

 1. For **Data events,** type the bucket name and prefix \(optional\)\.
 For each trail, you can add up to 250 Amazon S3 objects\.
    + To log data events for all Amazon S3 objects in a bucket, specify an S3 bucket and an empty prefix\.
 When an event occurs on an object in that bucket, the trail processes and logs the event\.
-   + To log data events for specific Amazon S3 objects, specify an S3 bucket and the object prefix\.
+   + To log data events for specific Amazon S3 objects, choose **Add S3 bucket**, then specify an S3 bucket and optionally the object prefix\.
 When an event occurs on an object in that bucket and the object starts with the specified prefix, the trail processes and logs the event\.

-1. For each resource, specify whether to log **Read\-only**, **Write\-only**, or **All** events\.
+1. For each resource, specify whether to log **Read** events, **Write** events, or both\.

 1. For **Storage location**, create or choose an existing S3 bucket to designate for log file storage\.